nikolajvonholck/deno-rest-api-boilerplate/README.md

 ## Configuring Local Development Environment

-Prerequisite: Docker and Docker Compose.
+Prerequisites: Docker and Docker Compose.

 Create a file called `.env` by making a copy of the file `.env.example`.
 Next,
 execute: